Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Preliminaries

 \section{Preliminaries}

 In this section we describe our notations and recall facts needed in the rest of the paper. \PAR If $X$ is a locally compact topological space then $\cc_\infty(X)$ is the $C^*$-algebra of continuous functions which have a limit at infinity and $\co(X)$ is the subalgebra of functions which converge to zero at infinity; thus $\cc_\infty(X)=\mbc+\co(X)$.
 Let $\Cc(X)$ be the subalgebra of functions with compact support.
 If $\ra$ is a $C^*$-algebra then we similarly define $\co(X;\ra)$ for example, which is also a $C^*$-algebra.
 If $X$ is compact we set $\cc(X;\ra)=\co(X;\ra)$ and $\cc(X)=\cc(X;\mbc)$, which does not conflict with the notation (\ref{eq:buc}) because the continuous functions on $X$ are uniformly continuous.
+The characteristic function of a set $S\subset X$ is denoted $\ind_S$.